Cover Song Licensing Guide: Permission, Costs, & Royalties

 How to legally cover a song in the UK

-As long as you comply with the proper UK cover song licencing procedure, recreating an existing song in your own style can be great fun and a rewarding career move.
+Recreating an existing song in your own style can be great fun and a rewarding career move.
+However, you always should comply with the proper UK cover song licencing procedure.

 While live performances of cover songs are the responsibility of the venue and YouTube cover songs will likely be sorted by their Content ID system (see above: Can I upload cover songs on YouTube?), most other uses of copyrighted music (such as the use of a cover song on an album) will require a bit more legwork and, to be on the safe side, you should get your cover song licences in place before you start working with any cover material to save yourself the stress of your hard-work being thwarted by music copyright complications later on.